opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 `a` is a commonly used shortcut for `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`.
 </aside>

-## Define others predicates and objects
+## Define other predicates and objects

 > An example of a reference literal stating that the label identifying an emperor is the value in the field name